TropicalSunshine/recruiting-exercises/inventory-allocator/README.md

 ### Running Tests

 1. install npm
-2. navigate to the source folder `./inventory-allocator/src` and run `npm install`
+2. navigate to the source folder `./inventory-allocator/src` and run `npm install` to install dependencies
 3. run the tests via Jest by typing `npm run test`
     * tests will be displayed in the terminal
     * a more comprehensive test report can be found in `./inventory-allocator/coverage/lcov-report/index.html`